Roads Top Banner.

 Nor just local councils or wheelclampers...

-a government study published in 1999 found that people committing parking offences were very likely to be also committing other, more serious offences.
+A government study published in 1999 found that people committing parking offences were very likely to be also committing other, more serious offences.

 Looking at vehicles illegally parked in disabled driver bays they found that 1 in 5 (vehicle owners) were 'of immediate interest to the police', 1 in 3 (vehicle owners) had a criminal record and 1 in 5 vehicles were known (or suspected) to have previously been used in crime.